CorvaxTC/vra8-phpIpamIntegration/README.md

 vRealize Automaion 8.x - PHP Ipam Integration using 3rd Party SDK

-This was developped to learn how to use the vRealize Automation 8 - Third Party Ipam Integration SDK The sdk version 1.1 was used. https://code.vmware.com/web/sdk/1.1.0/vmware-vrealize-automation-third-party-ipam-sdk
+This was developped to learn how to use the vRealize Automation 8 - Third Party Ipam Integration SDK

+This was tested with phpIpam version 1.4 and vRealize Automation 8.2

+The sdk version 1.1 was used to develop this package. https://code.vmware.com/web/sdk/1.1.0/vmware-vrealize-automation-third-party-ipam-sdk

 Documentation references :